GaryHilares/GaryHilares/README.md

 Hi everyone!
 My name is Gary and I'm a very motivated full-stack web developer who loves working hard to improve his skills.

 - 📙 Currently reading: Docker Cookbook.
-- ♟️🎵 I also love to play chess and listen to music.
+- ♟️🎵 🚴 I also love to play chess, listen to music and doing exercise.
 - ✉️ For any inquiries, please contact me at dev.garyhilares@gmail.com.

 ## My Skills